Stroke & Curve¶

 - Edge to Edge

-- The brush location and orientation is determined by a two point circle, where the first click is one point, and dragging places the second point, opposite from the first.
+- The brush location and orientation are determined by a two point circle, where the first click is one point, and dragging places the second point, opposite from the first.

 - Clicking and dragging lets you define a line in screen space.
 The line dabs are separated by Spacing, similar to space strokes.
 With Alt the line stroke is constrained to 45 degree increments.